Athletics at the 1992 Summer Olympics – Men's 400 metres

 The men's 400 metres was an event at the 1992 Summer Olympics in Barcelona, Spain.
 There were a total number of 68 participating athletes from 52 nations, with nine qualifying heats.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.
 The event was won by Quincy Watts of the United States, the third in what would ultimately be seven consecutive American victories stretching from 1984 to 2008 and the 15th overall title in the event by the United States.
 Steve Lewis became the third man (and first American) to win a second medal in the event.
 Samson Kitur earned Kenya's first medal in the men's 400 metres since 1972.

-Derek Redmond pulled his hamstring 150 meters into the first semi-final; despite his father escorting him to the finish line, Redmond was ruled as not finishing.
-Despite this ruling, the crowd gave him a standing ovation.